Lydian String Quartet in Moscow: Firsova, Chausian, Child, Lee. MCA Classics AED 10108 (1990), barcode 008811010829

 No so with Peter Child.
 His quartet displays fine contrapuntal science and passionate and fiery expression but couched in a stark and thorny language, reminiscent of Berg’s Lyric Suite but without Berg’s sensuousness.
 The last movement, in form of a short epilogue inspired by the final chorales of Bach’s cantatas, is more tonal in an Ivesian sort of way.

 Thomas Oboe Lee was born in Beijing, China in 1945.
 He and his family left Communist China in 1949 and lived in Hong Kong for ten years until 1959 when he moved to Brazil, before emigrating to the US in 1966.
 He has a prolific output of 120 opuses, though his 6 and ½ minute “Morango… Almost a Tango” (1983) is his only big hit piece.
 It starts as a slow moving dirge-like tango and soon evolves into more animated, sinuous, dance-like and nostalgic melodic lines, before ending in the same mood as its begining.
-It sounds again like the kind of music the Kronos Quartet would commission and perform – and actually, they did, and you can find it on their “White Man Sleeps” album.
+It sounds again like the kind of music the Kronos Quartet would commission and perform – and actually, they did, and you can find it on their 1987 album “White Man Sleeps” on Elektra Nonesuch.

 The notes are informative enough on the performers’ and composer’s biographies and provide analyses of the quartets of the two western composers’, but other than date of composition, they are unfortunately silent on the Soviet works.
 With 48 minutes the CD’s timing is short.